 Punctuation

-Unlike classical Hebrew, modern Hebrew uses the punctuation marks of European languages.
+Unlike classical Hebrew, Modern Hebrew uses the punctuation marks of European languages.
 The current punctuation rules, revised in 1992, aim for sparer use of punctuation marks, in keeping with Hebrew’s compact structure, and grant the writer considerable leeway and flexibility.

 Orthography